Azure/portaldocs/portal-sdk/generated/portalfx-pde-cdn.md

 ### Notes and Tips
 1. Please use *"cdnIntegration"* for the resource menu item *id* because we use this id to track blade loads and create telemetry on CDN Integration Blade.
 2. The *displayText* "Azure CDN" needs to be localized and should come from your Resources.resx.
 3. The CdnIntegrationBlade *only* works in public Azure and is NOT available in national clouds like MoonCake, BlackForst, etc.
 4. You can set the *visible* property on this menu item to true or choose to conditionally show this blade based on a feature flag  in your extension.
 	```ts
 	visible: ko.observable(MsPortalFx.isFeatureEnabled("cdnintegration"))
 	```

 <a name="getting-started-with-azure-cdn-telemetry-and-monitoring"></a>
-##  start="4">
-<li>Telemetry and Monitoring</li>
-<
+## 4. Telemetry and Monitoring
 We are tracking the usage and actions on CDN integration blade through following metrics:

  - Number of CDN Endpoints created from partner extensions vs. CDN extension.
  - Number of customers clicking Azure CDN from partner extension.
  - Number of customers managing CDN from partner extension.
  - Percentage of customers initiating a CDN create operation after landing into the Azure CDN blade.
  - Percentage of success and failure of create operations from the Azure CDN blade.

 You shouldn't need to add any extra telemetry on your side.